2KAbhishek/gulp-runner/README.md

 This github action will run default tasks mentioned in a gulp file and then commit the changes.

+## Requirements

+Add a secret named `REPO_GITHUB_TOKEN` to your repo for pushing updated changes.

 ## Customization

+In your repo's `.github/workflows/main.yml` file `paths` can be customized.

+### More customizations

-In the `.github/workflows/gulp-runner.yml` file `paths` and commit messages can be customized.
+For custom commit messgaes, fork the repo, In the `.github/workflows/gulp-runner.yml` commit messages can be customized.
-Add a secret named `REPO_GITHUB_TOKEN` to your repo for pushing updated changes.